 And this one belongs to Marty: Brennaman calls final game

-With fans applauding his every mention, the Hall of Fame broadcaster called his final Cincinnati Reds game Thursday, ending a 46-year career that's featured so many big stars and historic moments — Hank Aaron, the Big Red Machine, Pete Rose — and more than a few verbal tiffs with fans and players who weren't exactly endeared to his tell-it-like-it-is style.
+With fans applauding his every mention, the Hall of Fame broadcaster called his final Cincinnati Reds game Thursday, ending a 46-year career that featured so many big stars and historic moments — Hank Aaron, the Big Red Machine, Pete Rose — and more than a few verbal tiffs with fans and players who weren't exactly endeared to his tell-it-like-it-is approach.

+He went out in style and emotion, choking back words and taking long pauses during his final sign-off after a 5-3 loss to the Brewers.

+"And for those who are listening wherever they might be, just know how much you're loved ... (long pause) ... and how much you're appreciated," Brennaman said.
+"That's all I got."

-Brennaman popped into the press box to shake writers' hands before a game against the Milwaukee Brewers, already showing emotion in quickly-tearing eyes.
+Brennaman popped into the press box to shake writers' hands before the game.
 He recounted a touching phone call from Joe Girardi as he drove to the ballpark.

 "A tough day," Brennaman said.
 "I've cried three times already."